Skip to main content

 ls -la .git/hooks/

-# Should show: pre-commit, commit-msg
+# Should show: pre-commit

 Linter Errors in Module Code